vanajmoorthy/vanajmoorthy/README.md

 ### Hi there, I'm Vanaj 👋
-I'm a web development and digital art enthusiast.
+I'm a full-stack web developer with a focus on front-end & a digital art enthusiast.
 Find me through the links below.

 [Website](https://www.vanajmoorthy.com) •
 [Instagram](https://www.instagram.com/vanajmoorthy/) •